salesforce/storm-dynamic-spout/README.md

 ### When the Topology Starts
 When your topology is deployed with a `SidelineSpout` and it starts up, the SidelineSpout will first start the `SpoutMonitor`.
 The `SpoutMonitor` then creates the *main* `VirtualSpout` instance (sometimes called the firehose).
-This *main* `VirtualSpout` instance is always running within the spout, and its job is to consume from your Kafka topic.
+This *main* `VirtualSpout` instance is always running within the spout, and its job is to consume from your Kafka namespace.
 As it consumes messages from Kafka, it deserializes them using your [`Deserializer`](src/main/java/com/salesforce/storm/spout/sideline/kafka/deserializer/Deserializer.java) implementation.
 It then runs it thru a [`FilterChain`](src/main/java/com/salesforce/storm/spout/sideline/filter/FilterChain.java), which is a collection of
 [`FilterChainStep`](src/main/java/com/salesforce/storm/spout/sideline/filter/FilterChainStep.java) objects.
 These filters determine what messages should be *sidelined* and which should be emitted out.
 When no sideline requests are active, the `FilterChain` is empty, and all messages consumed from